 How will you finance your business?
-You can ask friends and family to invest in your business, pursue a business loan at your local bank, seek out angel investors or approach a venture capital firm.
+You can ask friends and family to invest in your business, pursue a business loan at your local bank, seek out angel investors, or pursue social lending online.
 If you have previously applied for a business loan at a bank and been denied, you can apply for a SBA loan.
-For detailed information on funding your new business, see our sister site, "Small Business Loan Secrets .com" .
+For detailed information on funding your new business, see our blog article How to Finance Your Business.

 Finding a Location